This delicious and easy Duck Gumbo Recipe is a big bowl of comfort food that will leave you full and satisfied.

 - Add chicken broth, water, and Worcestershire.
 Bring to a boil.
 Reduce heat to low, then simmer 15 minutes.

-- Add the andouille and diced tomatoes with juice and cook another 10 minutes.
+- Add the andouille and diced tomatoes with juice to the gumbo, stir well to combine, and simmer another 10 minutes.

-- Add the duck and shrimp and gumbo filé powder.
+- Add the shrimp and gumbo filé powder.
 Return heat to medium-high and cook 5 minutes or until shrimp turns pink.

-- To serve, spoon 1/2 cup cooked white rice in the middle of serving bowl.
-Spoon 1 cup gumbo over the top, making sure each person gets some duck, andouille, and shrimp.
+- To serve, spoon ½ cup cooked white rice in the middle of serving bowl.
+Spoon 1 cup gumbo over the top, making sure each person gets some andouille and shrimp.
+Then top each with a few slices of duck breast.

 This is truly the BEST gumbo I've ever eaten.
 And I've eaten a lot of gumbo over the years!